Petition Asking United Airlines CEO Oscar Munoz To Resign Over David Dao Incident Gets 53,000 Signatures

 Munoz issued a second apology on Tuesday, promising that United will make sure that such incidents would never happen again.
 But just as he was posting a new, re-worded apology, Minneapolis resident Eugene Belinski’s Change.org petition was gaining traction on the internet, with thousands of users calling for Oscar Munoz to resign, or even for United to be sanctioned by the government over the David Dao fiasco.
 Belinski believes that simply avoiding “the brutal use of force” would have kept the incident from taking place.

-As an aside, the petition also mentioned another recent United Airlines incident, where the airline didn’t allow two girls in their early teens to board a flight, due to the fact they were wearing leggings, a violation of United’s “surprisingly strict” buddy pass dress code policy, as NPR put it.
-What made the incident infuriating, said Belinski, was the fact that the girls’ father, who was wearing shorts and potentially in violation of the dress code, was still allowed to board.
+As an aside, the petition also mentioned another recent United Airlines incident, where the airline didn’t allow two girls in their early teens to board a flight due to the fact they were wearing leggings, a violation of United’s “surprisingly strict” buddy pass dress code policy, as NPR put it.
+What made the incident infuriating, said Belinski was the fact that the girls’ father, who was wearing shorts and potentially in violation of the dress code, was still allowed to board.

 United CEO response to United Express Flight 3411. pic.twitter.com/rF5gNIvVd0